-- the progress, costs, trial design, results of and timing of our Phase 2/3 GAIN trial and other clinical trials of COR388, including for potential additional indications that we may pursue beyond Alzheimer's disease; - the willingness of the U.S. Food and Drug Administration, or FDA, and European Medicines Agency, or EMA, to accept our GAIN trial, as well as data from our completed and planned clinical and preclinical studies and other work, as the basis for review and approval of COR388 for Alzheimer's disease; - the outcome, costs and timing of seeking and obtaining FDA, EMA and any other regulatory approvals; - the number and characteristics of drug candidates that we pursue; - our ability to manufacture sufficient quantities of our drug candidates; - our need to expand our research and development activities; - the costs associated with securing and establishing commercialization and manufacturing capabilities; - the costs of acquiring, licensing or investing in businesses, drug candidates and technologies;
+- the progress, costs, trial design, results of and timing of our Phase 2/3 GAIN trial and other clinical trials of atuzaginstat, including for potential additional indications that we may pursue beyond Alzheimer's disease; - the willingness of the U.S. Food and Drug Administration, or FDA, and European Medicines Agency, or EMA, to accept our GAIN trial, as well as data from our completed and planned clinical and preclinical studies and other work, as the basis for review and approval of atuzaginstat for Alzheimer's disease; - the outcome, costs and timing of seeking and obtaining FDA, EMA and any other regulatory approvals; - the number and characteristics of drug candidates that we pursue; - our ability to manufacture sufficient quantities of our drug candidates; - our need to expand our research and development activities; - the costs associated with securing and establishing commercialization and manufacturing capabilities; - the costs of acquiring, licensing or investing in businesses, drug candidates and technologies; - our ability to maintain, expand and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, defense and enforcement of any patents or other intellectual property rights; - our need and ability to retain management and hire scientific and clinical personnel;

-- our ability to maintain, expand and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, defense and enforcement of any patents or other intellectual property rights; - our need and ability to retain management and hire scientific and clinical personnel; - the effect of competing drugs and drug candidates and other market developments; - our need to implement additional internal systems and infrastructure, including financial and reporting systems; and - the economic and other terms, timing of and success of any collaboration, licensing or other arrangements into which we may enter in the future.
+- the effect of competing drugs and drug candidates and other market developments; - our need to implement additional internal systems and infrastructure, including financial and reporting systems; and - the economic and other terms, timing of and success of any collaboration, licensing or other arrangements into which we may enter in the future.

 Additional funding may not be available to us on acceptable terms or at all.
 Any such funding may result in dilution to stockholders, imposition of debt covenants and repayment obligations, or other restrictions that may affect our business.
 If we are unable to obtain funding on a timely basis, we may be required to significantly curtail one or more of our research or development programs.
 We also could be required to seek funds through arrangements with collaborative partners or otherwise that may require us to relinquish rights to some of our technologies or drug candidates or otherwise agree to terms unfavorable to us.
 Additionally, while the potential global economic impact and the duration of the COVID-19 pandemic may be difficult to assess or predict, a widespread pandemic could result in significant long-term disruption of global financial markets, which could in the future reduce our ability to access capital and negatively affect our liquidity.
-In addition, a recession or market correction resulting from the spread of COVID-19 could materially affect our operations and the value of our common stock.
+In addition, the trading prices for our common stock and other biopharmaceutical companies, as well as the broader equity and debt markets, have been highly volatile as a result of the COVID-19 pandemic and the resulting impact on economic activity.
+Furthermore, a recession or market correction resulting from the spread of COVID-19 could materially affect our operations, overall yields from our investment portfolio and the value of our common stock.